Fire Emblem: Reception

 Sales in Japan were the highest with Shadow Dragon and the Blade of Light but progressively declined with future games, which sold 329,087; 324,699; 776,338; 498,216 and 106,108 copies respectively.
 As of 2002, total sales had reached over two million copies.
 Awakening topped the total sales of both Radiant Dawn and the Mystery of the Emblem remake in its first week.
 It went on to sell 2.35 million copies worldwide and become the best-selling Fire Emblem game in Western territories at the time.

 In 2007, a Japanese public poll named Mystery of the Emblem as one of the country's All Time Top 100 video games.
 Speaking to USGamer, Massive Chalice creator Brad Muir commented on how Fire Emblem had influenced the game, referring to it as "[a] venerable strategy series", making positive reference to its gameplay and character relationships.
 In her review of Awakening, IGNs Audrey Drake said that "Far too few people have played the Fire Emblem series", calling it "[a] darling of the hardcore strategy RPG crowd - and one of the shining gems of the genre".

 Several journalistic sites have cited its low notoriety in the west as an effect of Nintendo's sporadic localization efforts, along with its place in a niche game genre.
 At the same time, they have praised the series' gameplay, regularly noting its high difficulty and relationship mechanics.
 The series has been cited as an inspiration for later tactical role-playing games, with Gamasutra naming Tactics Ogre: Let Us Cling Together, Final Fantasy Tactics and the Disgaea series as being influenced by its design.
 In 2014, Destructoid writer Chris Carter praised the series' mechanics, and at the same time chose Mystery of the Emblem, Path of Radiance, and Awakening in his list of the five best games in the series.
 Awakening is generally cited as having brought the series more publicity and player attention outside of Japan.

+Sales and aggregate review scores As of December 31, 2021.